myrpg-fun/lizzi/docs/Lizzi.md

 ```

 `add-values`, `remove-values`, `replace-values` emit after add/replace/remove all variables in collection.
+`change-values` emit after add/replace/remove all variables in collection.
 * `values` is added/replaced/removed array of elements
 * `target` is this instance